KittyGiraudel/eleventy-plugin-footnotes/README.md

 # eleventy-plugin-footnotes

 This is an [11ty](https://www.11ty.dev) plugin to render [accessible footnotes](https://hugogiraudel.com/2020/11/24/accessible-footnotes-and-a-bit-of-react/) in an 11ty set up using Liquid.

+**Notes:**

-It *might* work with Nunjucks but has not been tested.
+- It *might* work with Nunjucks but has not been tested.
+In theory, it should since it uses the universal 11ty methods to add shortcotes.
+- This plugin makes no styling consideration whatsoever.
+Please refer to [this article on accessible footnotes](https://www.sitepoint.com/accessible-footnotes-css/) for styling suggestions using CSS counters.

 ## Installation